CNC Machine Controls are somewhat Generic as they can be Adapted to Different Machines by Changing Stored Parameters & Macro Programs

 Global 20 & Global 30 Encoder Battery Problems

-Battery Backed-Up Fanuc Absolute Encoders on the Machine's X, Y, T, and C Axis.
+Battery Backed-Up Fanuc Absolute Encoders on Machine's X, Y, T, and C Axis.

 These Absolute Encoders are Programmed with Correct Values for